Luccifer/GoodDay/README.md

 ```bash
 jupyter notebook
 ```
 - Create the new working notebook and you are primed to work with ifc bim models.
-Such little example of working with screenshots can be found [here](https://github.com/Luccifer/GoodDay/blob/master/House.ipynb)
+Such little example of working python notebook with screenshots can be found [here](https://github.com/Luccifer/GoodDay/blob/master/House.ipynb)